MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-manage.md

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).

-    The first time you visit the site, you'll be presented with a **Get started** button and be able to [sign up for a free, 30-day trial](trial-signup.md).
+    The first time you visit the site, you'll be presented with a **Try it for free** button and be able to [sign up for a free, 30-day trial](trial-signup.md).

 1. On the home page, select **Create a site**.

+    > [!NOTE]
+    > - You can select different [Microsoft Dataverse environments](/power-platform/admin/environments-overview) in which to create a site.
+    > - It is not recommended to create a site in the [*default* environment](/power-platform/admin/environments-overview#the-default-environment).

     :::image type="content" source="media/default-template/create.png" alt-text="The design studio GUI with the Create a site button selected.":::